Recycling, Compost, and Garbage Services

 Waste less food

-The average American family tosses about a quarter of the food they buy — about 1,000 pounds of food per family of four, worth around $1,500!
+The average American family tosses about a quarter of the food they buy — for a family of four, this is about $1,500 worth of groceries, or 1,000 pounds!

 When food is wasted, all the resources that went into growing and transporting it are also wasted.